midio-code/denim-ui/docs/index.md

 panel(width <- widthValue)
 ```

-We can also have dynamic children using the spread operator ...:
+We can also dynamically create a list of child elements using the spread operator `...`:

 ```nim
 let someChildren = observableCollection(@[panel(), text(), rectangle()])